ShootMe/CelesteTAS/README.md

 ### Read
 - Read,File Name,Starting Line,(Optional Ending Line)
 - Will read inputs from the specified file.
+- Currently requires files to be in the main Celeste directory.
 - e.g. "Read,1A - Forsaken City.tas,6" will read all inputs after line 6 from the '1A - Forsaken City.tas' file
-- This will also work if you shorten the file name, i.e. "Read,1A,6 will" do the same
+- This will also work if you shorten the file name, i.e. "Read,1A,6" will do the same
-- It's recommended to use label names instead of line numbers, so "Read,1A,lvl_1" would be the preferred format for this example.
+- It's recommended to use labels instead of line numbers, so "Read,1A,lvl_1" would be the preferred format for this example.

 ### Labels
 - Prefixing a line with # will comment out the line